DordStream/DordStream-/README.md

 Code Samples

 1. Example of Database Integration.
-The following codes check if the table exist in database, if not it will create a new table and use the data from user to determine the suitable datatype for the column.
+The following codes check if the table exist in database, if not it will create a new table and use the data from user to determine the suitable datatype for the column.(C#)

 ```c#
 //using add Ds-Sql to command the database table